News

 Aside from the inclusion of more categories for gender identity markers, disability status, and sexual orientation, the 2024 questionnaire “replicated the 2019 AAU survey” to allow schools to track changes since 2019, according to the HESMA report.

-Following the 2019 survey, the Title IX office under the Office of Gender Equity underwent significant changes and reprogramming.
-The Title IX Office and the Office of Sexual Assault Prevention and Response office merged in 2021 — causing concern that students would be less willing confidential help if they thought those serves would be entangled with Title IX reporting processes.
+Following the 2019 survey, the Title IX office under the Office for Gender Equity underwent significant changes and reprogramming.
+The Title IX Office and the Office for Sexual Assault Prevention and Response office were dissolved in 2021 and moved under the OGE as one entity — causing concern that students would be less willing to seek out confidential help if they thought those services would be entangled with Title IX reporting processes.

 New positions have also been added to the team.
 In August, Lindsey Ciolfi was appointed assistant director of College Title IX, a newly created role.

 In addition to staffing expansions, there have been considerable policy changes in the past five years.
-In 2022, Harvard proposed changes to its discrimination and sexual harassment policies, as a result of which the University-wide definition of consent was updated to require “active, mutual agreement.”
+In 2022, Harvard proposed changes to its discrimination and sexual harassment policies to update the University-wide definition of consent to require “active, mutual agreement.”

 The survey asked undergraduate women whether they had experienced sexual harassment “since entering” school.
 The reported rate of harassment was 8.1, 17.2, 21.9, and 21.3 percent for first-year, second-year, third-year, and fourth-year or higher students, respectively.